 After heavy fighting in France and over the skies of southern England the Squadron returned to Debden Airbase on the 2nd of September 1940.
 Unfortunately for the squadron, September saw the start of the planned enemy invasion of Britain.

-Firstly the airfields were to be demolished, then the infrastructure, then Operation Sealion, the mass invasion of Great Britain.
+Firstly the British airfields were to be demolished, then the infrastructure, then Operation Sealion, the mass invasion of Great Britain could begin.
 Without air supremacy a land invasion was impossible.
 The Luftwaffe had to destroy our air force for most of Germany's other plans to take effect.

 Unlike some of the Squadrons, No 17 Squadron was not rested but fought all the way through the Battle of Britain.

 On 7 October German bombers set London Docks ablaze.

 Sunday 13 October 1940

 Sunday started with early fog, clearing to a fine morning with broken cloud thickening later in the day.
 London and Kent were under constant attack by enemy aircraft some dropping parachute mines with devastating effect on civilian targets.
 A convoy was attacked off the East coast, followed by raids over Thames Estuary and Kent.

 At 12.48hrs Green section, of 17 Squadron, was once again scrambled to intercept enemy aircraft.
 Around 25 enemy aircraft came over the Channel at Hythe heading towards Lympne.